frictionlessdata/frictionless-py/docs/guides/validation-guide.md

 # -----
 ```

 As we can see, the result is in a similar format to what we have already seen, and shows errors as we expected: we have one invalid resource and one valid resource.
-One important note regarding the package validation: if there is more than one resource, it will use multiprocessing to speed up the process.

 ## Validating an Inquiry

+> The Inquiry is an advanced concept mostly used by software integrators.
+For example, under the hood, Frictionless Framework uses inquiries to implement client-server validation within the built-in API.
+Please skip this section if this information feels unnecessary for you.

-Inquiry gives you an ability to create arbitrary validation jobs containing a set of individual validation tasks.
+Inquiry is a declarative representation of a validation job.
+It gives you an ability to create, export, ans share arbitrary validation jobs containing a set of individual validation tasks.
 Tasks in the Inquiry accept the same arguments written in camelCase as the corresponding `validate` functions.

 Let's create an Inquiry that includes an individual file validation and a resource validation.
 In this example we will use the data file, `capital-valid.csv` and the resource, `capital.resource.json` which describes the invalid data file we have already seen: